JavOrraca/Home/projects/proj-4.md

      $ ValuationChange5Yr    : num  2.15 2.31 1.73 1.71 1.84 ...

 **2. Exploration through Visualizations**
-<br>Unfortunately, I'm having issues incorporating the Plotly and gganimate interactive plots / animations to this markdown file, but refer to my [Super Bowl GitHub repo](https://github.com/JavOrraca/NFLSuperBowlPrediction) to see code and you can also download the interactive plots as HTML files.
+<br>I'm having issues incorporating the Plotly and gganimate interactive plots / animations to this Markdown script, but on the full GitHub repo you can find the [interactive plots as HTML files](https://github.com/JavOrraca/NFLSuperBowlPrediction/tree/master/Sample%20Visualizations).
 Here are some static examples of ggplot2 + plotly charts:

 ![](https://raw.githubusercontent.com/JavOrraca/Home/gh-pages/assets/img/Plot1.png)

 ![](https://raw.githubusercontent.com/JavOrraca/Home/gh-pages/assets/img/Plot2.png)

 **3. Poisson Regression**
-<br>Likely the _**most important**_ data frame is created below, row-binding two data frames then run through a link=log Poisson glm regression.
-We'll also use the below to run our game simulations.
+<br>The most important step in our analysis includes creating a new data frame (via row-binding of two data frames) and then running the data through a Poisson regression (link-log Poisson glm).

 ```R
 NFL_Poisson <- rbind(